DominickCobb-rs/Attack-Sound-Notifications/README.md

 ### CURRENT:
 Default audio is packed into the repo.
 You can change the audio by

-1. Navigate to your .runelite folder
+1. Navigate to your .runelite folder (%userprofile%\.runelite\)
-    1. You can right-click the screenshot button in the top right of the runelite client
+    a.
+You can right-click the screenshot button in the top right of the runelite client
-    2. Then open screenshot folder, and navigate to the .runelite directory
-    3. Then open screenshot folder, and navigate to the .runelite directory
+    b.
+Then click open screenshot folder, and navigate to the .runelite directory
 2. Create a folder called 'attacknotifications'
 3. Add your sound .wav file in the folder